SAMRATHDEEPSINGH/CRYPTO-TRANSACTIONS/README.md

 CoinGecko API

-AWS Elastic Beanstalk

 MongoDB Atlas

 ### **Usage Instructions**
 - **How to Use**: Detailed steps to run the project locally.
-- **Deployment**: Instructions for deploying to AWS and MongoDB Atlas.
 - **API Documentation**: Details of the API endpoints available in the project.
 - **License**: Licensing information for the project.